Supply Chain Finance

 A Budget full of opportunities; from the lens of supply chain finance experts

 A country is often measured by peoples’ character.
 Their willingness to work hard, their appetite to take risks or their strength to bounce back collectively.
 India’s character is lustrous for these very characteristics demonstrated by its growth engines – The MSMEs.
 Budget 2023 has given enough emphasis on the MSME sector, paving way for institutions to serve them better.
 The Saptrishis (pillars of growth) laid down by the finance minister is an ocean of opportunities for organizations to swim, discover and conquer.
-Let us look at each of these 7 fundamentals that will enable better growth for every entity in the supply chain, and thereby the economy.
+Let us look at each of these 7 fundamentals that will enable better growth for every entity in the supply chain (including the last mile), and thereby the economy.

 1. Infrastructure and investment to fast-track trade